LDSSA/ds-prep-course/README.md

 #### Older Windows Setup

-If you are running an older version of Windows (such as Windows 8 or 7), follow the guide below on running Ubuntu with Windows using VMware Player.
+If you are running an older version of Windows (such as Windows 8 or 7), follow the guide below about running Ubuntu with Windows using VMware Player.
 You'll be required to download VMware and Ubuntu 18, for that please use the links provided below (not the links provided in the tutorial).
 * [VMware download link](https://www.vmware.com/go/getplayer-win)
 * [Ubuntu download link](https://ubuntu.com/download/desktop/thank-you?version=18.04.4&architecture=amd64)
 * Follow this guide: [How To Run Ubuntu in Windows 7 with VMware Player](https://www.howtogeek.com/howto/11287/how-to-run-ubuntu-in-windows-7-with-vmware-player/)